 wiring pattern

-This image element path is just a sketch of the element path.
-This element is placed as a set of four in our front loader kiln so the elements come in from the back and exits in the back and they go in this rather circuitous route around the inside of the kiln.
-It is symbolically equated to a simple resistive element.
+This image is just a sketch of the element path.
+The kiln has four elements which are installed in what is called the butterfly pattern where the elements come in from the middle of the back and exits in the back and they go in this rather circuitous route around the inside of the kiln to augment heat distribution.
+Here it is symbolically equated to a simple resistive element.

 4 elements